 Time for an update on our Net Zero Ready, Devon Road project another Oakville luxury home in progress. and an opportunity to talk about Net Zero building.
 As we have commented before Net Zero not only provides a responsible approach to saving energy and being environmentally conscious it’s simply a great way to build.
 It really breaks down to 1) insulate well 2) Efficient windows 3) Seal up the shell 4) super efficient HVAC 5) Solar panels ( to remove the “ready” label)

-Net Zero, under the Canadian Home Builders Association’s program, is a guarantee of optimum energy efficiency.
-Each home has to be the third party verified to be 1/3 better than code in its energy consumption and must be capable of generating as much energy as it consumes measured over a year.
+Net Zero, under the Canadian Home Builders Association’s program is a guarantee of optimum energy efficiency.
+Each home has to be third party verified to be 1/3 better than code in its energy consumption and must be capable of generating as much energy as it consumes measured over a year.
 What about the questions of Net Zero emissions? and is Net Zero emissions possible?
-Well, the short answer is…. yes!
-Homes are now being built, here in Ontario, that is actually carbon neutral!
-So over the life span of their use ( say 50 or 100 years), they are built to absorb more carbon than they produce.
-But that’s beyond our IN Progress discussion right now, so let’s move on to today’s discussion. you can read more about CHBA Net Zero program at NET ZERO
+Well the short answer is…. yes!
+Homes are now being built, here in Ontario, that are actually carbon neutral!
+So over the life span of their use ( say 50 or 100 years) they are built to absorb more carbon than they produce.
+But that’s beyond our IN Progress discussion right now, so lets move on to today’s discussion. you can read more about CHBA Net Zero program at NET ZERO